Helmare/WindowsScaleWarning/README.md

 there is a problematic application being launched.
 The popup gives you an option to ignore the warning or kill the app.

 ## Configuration
-You can configure the application using the `watch.json` file.
+You can configure the application using the `watch.json` file, which allows you to add more applications that WSW should warn you about.

 ```json
 [